-- 4.3.1 SANBI and/or the relevant provincial authority will work with all municipalities in areas in respect of which a bioregion has been declared to ensure that details of the bioregion and a copy of the bioregional plan can be accessed from the relevant municipal website as well as in hard copy from the municipal offices. - 4.3.2 Once again all users are reminded that the Biodiversity Act (NEM:BA) (Act 10 of 2004) requires that bioregional plans be reviewed every five years and although SANBI and/or the relevant provincial authority will endeavour to ensure that the municipalities have up-to-date versions of the relevant bioregional plan, the Government Gazette should be consulted in case of doubt. - 4.3.3 SANBI, in collaboration with the relevant provincial authority, will also endeavour to support municipalities to ensure that when the IDP (and SDF) for the municipality is updated, the necessary coordination and alignment with the bioregional plan as is required in section 48 of the Biodiversity Act (NEM:BA) (Act 10 of 2004), is achieved.
+- 4.3.1 SANBI and/or the relevant provincial authority will work with all municipalities in areas in respect of which a bioregion has been determined to ensure that details of the bioregion and a copy of the bioregional plan can be accessed from the relevant municipal website as well as in hard copy from the municipal offices. - 4.3.2 Once again all users are reminded that the Biodiversity Act requires that bioregional plans be reviewed every five years and although SANBI and/or the relevant provincial authority will endeavour to ensure that the municipalities have up-to-date versions of the relevant bioregional plan, the Government Gazette should be consulted in case of doubt. - 4.3.3 SANBI, in collaboration with the relevant provincial authority, will also endeavour to support municipalities to ensure that when the IDP (and SDF) for the municipality is updated, the necessary coordination and alignment with the bioregional plan as is required in section 48(2) of the Biodiversity Act, is achieved.